PERSONAL INSURANCE

 Review dwelling limit, replacement cost, roof, updates, water backup, service line, equipment breakdown, deductibles and personal liability.

-CONDOS AND TOWNHOMES
+CONDOS & TOWNHOMES

-SECONDARY HOMES
+SECONDARY & SEASONAL HOMES

 Seasonal homes, cabins and second homes may need review around vacancy, distance, protection class, occupancy, rental use and property management.

-RENOVATIONS AND BUILDS
+RENOVATIONS & NEW BUILDS

-OLDER OR UNIQUE HOMES
+OLDER & UNIQUE HOMES

 TRUST OR LLC OWNERSHIP